Quantcast

 How to Celebrate Labor Day Today

-Even though the American workforce has changed dramatically since the industrial revolution, many Americans still work more hours and take less vacation than our western counterparts.
-We are constantly connected to our jobs with little respite; we all desire a good standard of living.
+Even though the American workforce has changed dramatically since the Industrial Revolution, many Americans still work more hours and take less vacation than their Western counterparts.
+We are constantly connected to our jobs with little respite, and we all desire a good standard of living.

-Take this day of honor to reflect on all your hard work and, if you can make it happen, take a break to relax because you deserve this national day of leisure.
-After all, at work is where and how we spend the majority of our time.
+1. If you’re able to do so, take this day off to simply give yourself a break from your hard work because you deserve this national day of leisure.
+After all, work is where and how we spend most of our time.
 Also, take a moment to reflect on this history and the many American workers who came before us—to build our railways, roads, infrastructure, and more.

-If you can, attend a Labor Day parade.
+2. Attend a Labor Day parade.
+Many cities and towns throw a parade or a festival.
 Or, enjoy a picnic or barbecue as our ancestral workers did so many years ago—and enjoy the last hurrah of summer!

 summer-salsa-salad-recipe.jpg